-He is caustic against the church, highly skeptical of religion, fiercely against repression and inquisition.
+He is caustic against the church, highly skeptical of religion, and fiercely against repression and inquisition.

 And yet, he goes to church and believes in the positive effect of prayers.

-He laughs at cabal and knows it’s not real, and yet he went on a mission to discover the secret of gold-creation.
+He laughs at the cabal and knows it’s not real, and yet he goes on a mission to discover the secret of gold creation.

 I don’t think Casanova ever stooped low with his games, but he certainly engaged in trickery and manipulation.
 And he certainly left a few women pregnant without providing.

-And yet, he always prided himself of his honor and of his positive treatment of women.
+And yet, he always prided himself on his honor and of his positive treatment of women.

-No, for sure Casanova was not a sociopath.
+No, I don’t think Casanova was not a sociopath.

-He had way too much turbulent feelings and he also showed a strong conscience at several times in his memoirs.
+He had way too much turbulent feelings to be a full-blown psychopath though, and he also showed a strong conscience several times in his memoirs.